-It has been a busy summer and fall since I last shared my update.
-I know you have all been busy both with work, family and pursuing your IH collecting and displaying hobby.
-Seems there are not enough hours in the day to get done all the things I would like to do.
-I thought retirement would be less hectic, but I’ve said lately, I need to retire from retirement.
+It was a busy summer and fall for Chapter 7 since I last shared my update.
+I know you have all been busy with both work and family, plus pursuing your IH restoring, collecting and displaying hobby.
+Seems there are not enough hours in the day to get all the things done that I would like to do.
+I thought

-I hope many of you got to visit the Red Power Roundup in Sedalia, Missouri in late June.
+I hope many of you got to visit Red Power Roundup in Sedalia, Missouri in late June.
 It was a great show, and I’m always amazed with all the products that IH made.
 This year they even had one of the first Steiger tractors there.
-As many of you know, Steiger made some of the first IH articulated four-wheel drives, and they later went on to purchase the Steiger company.
+As many of you know, Steiger made some of the first IH articulated four-wheel drives and they later went on to purchase the Steiger company.
 I had one of the off-colored green Steiger Panthers and then later owned a few of the Red Steigers.
 I sure enjoyed seeing them there.

 I truly appreciate any tractor/machinery collector who loads, hauls, displays and unloads their prize collections to share with other farmers and the general public.
 It takes a lot of time, talent and treasure to do that.
 I’m so grateful for those that go this extra mile for all to enjoy.